IhebBouariche1/IhebBouariche/12-Artificial intelligence (Data Science and Machine Learning)/README.md

-### Check my examples and the PDF file for theorical and experimental understanding
+### Please review the examples provided and refer to the PDF file for both theoretical and practical understanding.